nilshah98/worker-threads-NodeJS/NOTES.md

 # Promises
 - Returns a promise object which can either return resolve, or reject and accordingly call .then() or .catch()

+# ArrayBuffer.transfer()
+- ArrayBuffer.transfer() method is still in experimental phase, so had to slice it, like polyfills would